-• General availability of sport to all: some elements are common to all three headings below (e.g. women-only swimming sessions both develop sporting/recreational opportunities for women, and may also provide the only access to sport for women in some communities because of religious beliefs).

-- Campaigns and legislation to create equal opportunity: - Athletes with disability - rapid expansion in participation in disability sport, wider variety of activities available in schools and greater willingness to adapt sports to meet people's needs; - improvement in facilities, both for those taking part and spectators; - increase in number of coaches available, and in the number of coaches specialising in working with athletes with disability; - open competitions, e.g. shooting, archery, creation of competitions where ablebodied athletes and athletes with disability may enter as a pair, e.g. European Dance Championships; - Disability Games alongside able-bodied; - greater social acceptability of people with disabilities; - increase in number of role models who are also developing media roles in presenting their sport. - Gender - women encouraged to take part in sport; - money for facilities, growth in popularity of certain activities targeted at women, e.g. step aerobics, swing into shape, emergence of role models; - recognition that women can compete in events which, in the past, were considered too strenuous for women, e.g. marathon, triple jump, pole vault; - men and women competing on equal terms, e.g. equestrian sport. - Social equality - the role of local community groups in developing traditional sports and activities for ethnic minority groups; - the role of local groups in developing a sense of social inclusion through sporting activity programmes (N.B. may also apply in the case of athletes with disability); - cultural attitudes, the relaxation of certain conditions to allow participation for certain cultures; - affordable sports.
+- General availability of sport to all: some elements are common to all three headings below (e.g. women-only swimming sessions both develop sporting/recreational opportunities for women, and may also provide the only access to sport for women in some communities because of religious beliefs). - Campaigns and legislation to create equal opportunity: - Athletes with disability - rapid expansion in participation in disability sport, wider variety of activities available in schools and greater willingness to adapt sports to meet people's needs; - improvement in facilities, both for those taking part and spectators; - increase in number of coaches available, and in the number of coaches specialising in working with athletes with disability; - open competitions, e.g. shooting, archery, creation of competitions where ablebodied athletes and athletes with disability may enter as a pair, e.g. European Dance Championships; - Disability Games alongside able-bodied; - greater social acceptability of people with disabilities; - increase in number of role models who are also developing media roles in presenting their sport.